anagha-microsoft/databricks-workshops/adfv2-workshop/README.md

 ### 2.0.5.
 Provision an Azure Data Factory v2
 - Create it in East US 2 - same region, same resource group

 ### 2.0.6.
+Provision an Azure SQL Database
+- Create a database in the East US 2 region - same region, same resource group
+- SKU - select Standard S1: 20 DTUs

+### 2.0.7.
 Provision an Azure Databricks workspace
 - Select "Premium" in the pricing tier
 - Give it a prefix of adfv2ws followed by any suffix for uniqueness<br>
 - Ensure you pick the right resource group and region - East US 2<br><br>
 Leave all other options as defaults

-### 2.0.7.
+### 2.0.8.
 Provision a Databricks cluster in your workspace
 Select:
 - cluster mode - standard
 - databricks runtime - 5.1